TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Glossary.rst

 Glossary
 ========

-We use the terms as explained in :ref:`TypoScript Syntax <t3coreapi:typoscript-syntax-introduction>`, with some modifications:
+We use the terms as explained in :ref:`TypoScript Syntax <typoscript-syntax>`, with some modifications:

-The section :ref:`t3coreapi:typoscript-syntax-object-paths` differentiates between Object paths, Objects, properties and values.
+We differentiates between Object paths, Objects, properties and values.

 To reuse the OOP analogy and compare with PHP: